PrefectHQ/prefect/docs/tutorial/deployments.md

 ## What is a deployment?

 Deploying a flow is the act of specifying when, where, and how it will run.
-This information is encapsulated and sent to Prefect as a [deployment](/concepts/deployments/) which contains the crucial metadata needed for remote orchestration.
+This information is encapsulated and sent to Prefect as a [deployment](/concepts/deployments/) that contains the crucial metadata needed for remote orchestration.
 Deployments elevate workflows from functions that you call manually to API-managed entities.

 Attributes of a deployment include (but are not limited to):